 The whole of this section is on the traffic-free Ciclabile delle Dolomiti cycleway.

 Most of the cycleway between Toblach and Cortina is on aggregate-surfaced cycleways, and there is a section of track coming out of Cortina.
 In total there are about 30 kilometres of aggregate-surfaced cycleway.

 The section is well signed, with a combination of the München-Venezia route signs and signs for a Veneto regional route.

 The Ciclabile delle Dolomiti is part of a wider project, called the Lunga Via della Dolomiti, which aims to create a circular route around the Dolomites.

-At Toblach the München-Venezia cycle route follows the Ciclabile delle Dolomiti as it heads south through the Dolomites to Cortina d'Ampezzo and then through the villages of the Cadore.
-This is perhaps the highlight of the whole route.
+The München-Venezia cycle route follows the Lunga via delle Dolomiti cycleway (Ciclabile delle Dolomiti) as it heads south through the Dolomites.
 The ciclabile follows the route of the trenino delle Dolomiti, the train line that once linked Austria and the Veneto.
-It's one of Italy, and Europe's, most scenic cycleways.
+From Toblach (Dobbiaco) it heads to Cortina d'Ampezzo, and then through the villages of the Cadore.
+This is perhaps the highlight of the whole route — it's one of Italy, and Europe's, most scenic cycleways.

 Map and altitude profile